It gets hard sometimes…

 My relationship with my family became less strained, and I reminded myself daily that as long as I was able to get through the most important things in my business that the rest could wait.

-The most important thing was that Scott was able to take the time he needed to heal and to come home to us.
+The most important thing was that my husband was able to take the time he needed to heal and to come home to us.
 He had been through so much, and while I couldn’t do anything to change what the outcome of his injury would be, I did have the power to show up for my family as best I could under the circumstances.

 If you find yourself in a situation that feels so overwhelming that you don’t know where to start… lower your expectations and let go.